-Requirement Person Responsible Completion Date Work with Faculty Advisor to begin formation of Supervisory Committee Student Middle of First Term Request Transfer of Credit from other Undergraduate, Postbaccalaureate, or Graduate Programs Faculty Advisor Student End of First Term.
-Submit request form to Staff Academic Advisor Submit signed Supervisory Committee form to Staff Academic Advisor Faculty Advisor Student End of third term Submit approved plan of study to Graduate Committee Faculty Advisor Student End of third term Submit approved Research Project Proposal to Supervisory Committee Chair Faculty Advisor Student End of third term Written and Oral Qualifying Examinations Faculty Advisor Send details to Staff Academic Advisor Normally taken after completion of at least two terms of PhD study.
+Requirement Work with Faculty Advisor to begin formation of Supervisory Committee Person Responsible Student Completion Date Middle of First Term Request Transfer of Credit from other Undergraduate, Postbaccalaureate, or Graduate Programs Faculty Advisor Student End of First Term.
+Submit request form to Staff Academic Advisor Submit signed Supervisory Committee form to Staff Academic Advisor.
+Faculty Advisor Student End of third term Submit approved plan of study to Staff Academic Advisor.
+Faculty Advisor Student End of third term Submit approved Research Project Proposal to Supervisory Committee Chair.
+Faculty Advisor Student End of third term Written and Oral Qualifying Examinations Faculty Advisor Send details to Staff Academic Advisor Normally taken after completion of at least two terms of Ph.D. study.
 There must be a minimum of two terms between the successful completion of the exam and the graduation date.
 Submit Admission to Candidacy Form Staff Academic Advisor prepares Docusign Submitted electronically to the Graduate School upon satisfactory completion of Qualifying Exam Registration in doctoral research Student Register in ABE 7979 before admission to candidacy.
 Register in ABE 7980 after admission to candidacy.
-Review deadline dates and notify Staff Academic Advisor for final review of degree/Plan of study requirements.
-Student Term prior to intended graduation term Petition to transfer specific non-dept. course credits to major courses (notethis requires substantial justification).
-Academic Services Coordinator In term preceding the term in which the degree is to be awarded Final term registration Student Student 3-Credit minimum (ABE 7980), (2-Credit during Summer)
+Review deadline dates and notify Staff Academic Advisor for final review of degree/plan of study requirements.
+Student Term prior to one in which degree is to be awarded Notify Staff Academic Advisor of intended graduation date Student Term prior to intended graduation term Petition to transfer specific non-dept. course credits to major courses (notethis requires substantial justification).
+Staff Academic Advisor 4:00 PM of last day of classes in term preceding the term in which the degree is to be awarded Final term registration Student Student 3-Credit minimum (ABE 7980), (2-Credit during Summer) Apply for graduation on One.UF Student Prior to published deadline in Critical Dates First submission of dissertation and related forms to Graduate School Student Prior to published deadline in Critical Dates all equipment to Department Facilities